iMissile/Self.Writing/Analysts/looking_for_tools.md

 - [Scribble](http://www.tryscribble.com/).
 Simple.
 Markdown.
 Wikis.
 - [Pen.io](http://pen.io/).
 Publish a Beautiful Blog Post Online in Seconds.
 It takes just seconds to publish your article and share it with the world
 - [Slidify](http://ramnathv.github.io/slidify/).
 Stunning presentations from markdown.
 [Get Started](http://ramnathv.github.io/slidify/start.html).
 You can install Slidify, write a three page slide deck and publish it to Github, all in less than 5 minutes!
 [Slidify - Interactive Docs with R Markdown](http://slidify.github.io/)
+- [SketchPad](https://sketch.io/sketchpad/) is a non-destructive illustration app featuring a wide spectrum of functionality

 - [Overleaf](http://www.overleaf.com/).
 Collaborative Writing and Publishing.
 The easiest way to create, edit and publish your research. (**News**: WriteLaTeX Relaunching as Overleaf)